By wearing wrist and ankle weights while walking, you can increase the benefits of your workouts.

 Along with aiding weight loss, walking with ankle and wrist weights increases aerobic and muscle toning benefits, stamina, and endurance.

 While there are faster ways to get into shape, walking is one of the most organic exercises we can do.
-Simple and with no equipment requirements, walking is ideal for anyone who wants to lose weight or prevent weight gain.
-A low-impact activity, it is suited to almost anyone, regardless of their current fitness level.
+Simple and with no equipment requirements, it is ideal for individuals who want to lose weight or prevent weight gain.

-In this article, we will look at how wearing wrist and ankle weights can improve your fitness.
-We will also discuss any possible risks and how to avoid them.
+This article will look at how wearing wrist and ankle weights can improve your fitness.
+It will also touch on any possible associated risks and how to avoid them.

 Wrist and Ankle Weights Weight Loss Benefits

-While slightly less beneficial, wearing ankle weights of between 1 and 3 pounds can increase our heart rate by up to 5 beats per minute, and calorie burn by as much as 10%.
+While slightly less beneficial, wearing ankle weights of between 1 and 3 pounds can increase the heart rate by up to 5 beats per minute and calorie burn by as much as 10%.

-As with dumbbells, strap on weights provide a combination of cardiovascular and strength training, which helps build muscle.
+As with dumbbells, strap-on weights provide a combination of cardiovascular and strength training, which helps to build muscle.

-Walking wearing wrist weights can be beneficial, due to our muscles contracting against the resistance the weight provides.
-This helps to develop muscle mass and increase endurance and strength.
-Balance and coordination are also likely to improve.
+Walking wearing wrist weights can be beneficial because your muscles will contract against the weight’s resistance when doing so.
+This will help develop your muscle mass and increase your endurance and strength.
+Your balance and coordination are also likely to improve.

-Wearing ankle weights while walking helps tone the calves and thighs, including our hamstrings, buttocks, and abs.
+Wearing ankle weights while walking will help to tone your calves and thighs, plus your hamstrings, buttocks, and abs.